anthdm/hollywood/README.md

 message and the attributes of the event set by the `actor.LogEvent` `log()` method.

 ### List of internal system events
-* `ActorStartedEvent`, an actor has started
+* `actor.ActorStartedEvent`, an actor has started
-* `ActorStoppedEvent`, an actor has stopped
+* `actor.ActorStoppedEvent`, an actor has stopped
-* `DeadLetterEvent`, a message was not delivered to an actor
+* `actor.DeadLetterEvent`, a message was not delivered to an actor
-* `ActorRestartedEvent`, an actor has restarted after a crash/panic.
+* `actor.ActorRestartedEvent`, an actor has restarted after a crash/panic.
-* `RemoteUnreachableEvent`, sending a message over the wire to a remote that is not reachable.
+* `actor.RemoteUnreachableEvent`, sending a message over the wire to a remote that is not reachable.

 ### Eventstream example